joaopauloalbq/seltr/README.md

+# Seltr

+## Description

-Shows gnome notification with translation of currently selected text.
+Shows GNOME notification window with translation of currently selected text.
-Translation is done with google-translate service.
-Needs internet access.
+Translation is performed using Google-translate service, hence Seltr needs Internet access.

+## Seltr script position arguments:

+* first
+  Language the phrase will be translated to (e.g. ru, en, ja).
+Default - ru
+* second
+  Language the phrase will be translated from (or auto).
+Default - auto

+## Setup

-Seltr and tran.py scripts should be placed in the same directory.
+Copy files *seltr* and *seltr.py* to the same directory.

-To add a keyboard shortcut in GNOME, go to Configuration->Keyboard, add a keyboard shortcut here.
-Add shortcut name, add path to seltr script, add key combination.
-After that, selected text can be translated with the help of created keyboard shortcut.
+To add a keyboard shortcut in GNOME, go to Configuration->Keyboard.
+Add new keyboard shortcut here:

-Deps:
-* xsel
-* notify-send
-* python
+* add shortcut name
+* add path to seltr script, specify Seltr arguments if necessary
+* add desired keyboard shortcut

+After these steps, notification window with translation of the selected text should appear when you press defined keyboard shortcut.

+## Dependencies

+xsel